 Virginie Van Ingelgom is a Research Associate Professor F.R.S. – FNRS at ISPOLE (UCLouvain).
 Her research interests include the issue of legitimacy at both the national and the European levels, indifference and ambivalence in citizens’ attitudes towards the EU, policy feedbacks and methodological issues of using qualitative comparative analysis.
 Her previous work has been awarded with the Theseus Award for Promising Research on European Integration (2010), the Best Dissertation Prize in “Comparative Politics” of the French Political Science Association and Mattei Dogan Fondation (2011), and the Jean Blondel Ph.D.
 Prize by the European Consortium for Political Research (2012).

-Luis Antonio Vila-Henninger is a postdoctoral fellow for the ERC QUALIDEM grant.
+Luis Antonio Vila-Henninger is a postdoctoral fellow at Aarhus University.
+He was previously a postdoctoral fellow for the ERC QUALIDEM grant (2017-2021).
 His dissertation and subsequent research use semi-structured interviews with respondents about economic ballot measures to investigate voter reasoning and legitimation.
 Luis’ research areas include economic sociology, political sociology, sociology of culture, criminology, and sociological theory.
 Luis’ work has appeared in The Journal for the Theory of Social Behaviour, Sociology Compass, Sociological Perspectives, and The Sociological Quarterly.
 Luis earned his PhD in sociology from the University of Arizona in August 2017.